East of the Dnipro River: Places to visit in Kharkiv

 Kharkiv Metro System

 This leads me on nicely to Kharkiv’s metro system and specifically, its metro stations.
-Opened in 1975, it’s not as deep as Kiev’s metro system but many of the stations are stunning and well worth taking the time to observe.
+Opened in 1975, it’s not as deep as Kyiv’s metro system but many of the stations are stunning and well worth taking the time to observe.
 Indeed, if it wasn’t for the fact that we consistently got bollocked by some jobsworth every time we went to take a photo, we could have easily dedicated half a day or so to simply riding the metro, getting off at each of the stations and photographing them.
 We got a few sneaky shots in, however, and metro stations that we thought were especially decorative include Akademika Barabashova, Istorychny Muzey and Kyivska.

 Kyivska Metro Station

 As an aside, it always perplexes me why the authorities in countries of the former Soviet Union and Eastern Bloc are still so sensitive about people (mostly tourists) photographing the interior of metro stations.
 So much money, not to mention time and effort, has been spent on turning them into ornate pieces of art yet photographing them is a big no, no. Actually, that last statement isn’t entirely correct, you seem to get away with taking the odd photo if you do so on a smartphone these days but anything larger than that invariably lands you in trouble.

 OK, so this was the real reason why we came to Kharkiv.
-The fact that, for us, the city was almost on a par with Kiev when it came to general attractiveness and all-around good impressions was simply the icing on the cake.
+The fact that, for us, the city was almost on a par with Kyiv when it came to general attractiveness and all-around good impressions was simply the icing on the cake.
 It was the Soviet stuff that drew us to Kharkiv in the first place.